2023 Best Political Science & Government Bachelor's Degree Schools

 Top 25 Top Schools for a Bachelor's in Political Science & Government

 Our 2023 rankings named Claremont McKenna College the best school in the United States for political science and government students working on their bachelor’s degree.
-Claremont McKenna is a small private not-for-profit school located in the large suburb of Claremont.
+Claremont McKenna is a small private not-for-profit school located in the suburb of Claremont.

-A rank of #2 on this year’s list means Bowdoin College is a great place for political science and government students working on their bachelor’s degree.
-Located in the town of Brunswick, Bowdoin is a private not-for-profit school with a small student population.
+Out of the 649 schools in the United States that were part of this year’s ranking, Bowdoin College landed the # 2 spot on the list.
+Located in the town of Brunswick, Bowdoin is a private not-for-profit college with a small student population.

 The average monthly payment of a loan this size is about $450, assuming that the borrower is on a 10-year repayment plan.